Sokoke: Description

 The forest population tend to consistently "breed true" for ticked coats in brown tones with prominent mottling with large rosette spots, which may fuse.
 They share this general feature with many other forest-dwelling felids, a natural form of camouflage.
-Aside from specific patterns, the cats in this population do not seem vary widely in appearance.
+Aside from specific patterns, the cats in this population do not seem to vary widely in appearance.
 The town-dwelling population (presumably through crossbreeding with non-native cats) come in a wider variety of colours and patterns, including white-spotted coats, and some that are mostly black.
 The urban variety are very similar to an island population a few hundred kilometres north, the subject of a book called The Cats of Lamu (by Jack Couffer, 1998, Lyons Press).
-All of these populations are characterized by narrow faces compared to other African domestic cats, as well as long ears, long legs, and a lean, not cobby, body.
+All of these populations are characterised by narrow faces compared to other African domestic cats, as well as long ears, long legs, and a lean, not cobby, body.